arfal90/repos3/README.md

 # repos3
-This program calculates the factorial of a number written by arfal90
+This program calculates the factorial of 5 written by arfal90